-3.1 Convention Metrics
+4 Convention Metrics

 In order to characterise convention establishment we need a measure of when a convention exists and when agents should be considered as members of that convention.
-Much work in the field uses Kittock's criteria in which a convention is said to have emerged when 90% of the non-fixed strategy agents, when not exploring, select the same action [10].
+Much work in the field uses Kittock's criteria in which a convention is said to have emerged when 90% of the non-fixed-strategy agents, when not exploring, select the same action [10].
 However this offers no insights into emerging conventions until after they have become established, or of their decline if they are subsequently destabilised.
 Additionally, this measure relies on observation of agent internals to know when they are exploring and their preferred action.
 Thus, we propose a finer grained set of metrics for characterising convention emergence, from which we will define our strategies for destabilisation.

-We introduce a number of new metrics (modified from [19]).
-We begin by formalising what it means to say an agent chose an action:
+We introduce a number of new metrics (modified from the work of Walker and Wooldridge [19]).
+We begin by formalising what it means to say an agent chose a strategy:

-$$chose_x(\sigma, t) \iff \exists i : i \in par_x(t) \land self_x(i, t) = \sigma$$ (1)

-where $self_x(i,t)$ is the action chosen by agent x in interaction i in timestep t, and $par_x(t)$ is the set of interactions that x participated in during timestep t.
+$$chose_x(\sigma,t) \iff \exists i: i \in par_x(t) \land self_x(i,t) = \sigma$$ where $self_x(i,t)$ is the strategy chosen by agent x in interaction i in timestep t, and $par_x(t)$ is the set of interactions that x participated in during timestep t.

-We can then define the set of agents that have chosen a given action $\sigma \in \Sigma$ during timestep t as:
+We can then define the set of agents that have chosen a given strategy $\sigma \in \Sigma$ during timestep t as:

-$$chosen(\sigma, t) = \{x | x \in Ag \land chose_x(\sigma, t)\}$$ (2)
+$$chosen(\sigma, t) = \{x | x \in Ag \land chose_x(\sigma, t)\}$$

 We also require a way of defining whether we consider an agent to be a member of a convention or not, and of establishing the existence of a convention.
-Due to exploration, full adherence to a single strategy is unlikely to occur.
-It is useful to quantify an agent's adherence to a strategy of choosing φ as the probability of that agent choosing φ in any potential interaction at time t:
+Due to the exploration aspect of an agent's choices, full adherence to a single strategy is unlikely to occur.
+It is useful to quantify an agent's adherence to a strategy φ as the probability of that agent choosing φ in any potential interaction at time t:

-$$adh(x,\phi,t) = P(self_x(i,t) = \phi \mid i \in par_x(t))$$ (3)
+$$adh(x, \phi, t) = P(self_x(i, t) = \phi \mid i \in par_x(t))$$

-Note that since in general action selection is likely to be relatively complex, we may not be able to establish adherence exactly.
+Note that since in general strategy selection is likely to be relatively complex, we may not be able to establish adherence exactly.
 We can determine an estimate based on the agent's interaction history, by considering the proportion of the last λ interactions in which the agent selected φ .